ziadat69/Ansible/README.md

 2) Playbooks: Create and delete a file with specific permissions, organize and execute multiple playbooks within a main playbook, create groups and add users, and import these playbooks within a main playbook.

  3) Handlers: Install and start services like Apache using handlers, create playbooks with handlers that continue on error and execute multiple tasks.

+ 4) Roles: Create structured tasks for specific purposes such as managing files, users, and server configurations; define handlers within roles to perform additional actions when notified.